OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - See General controls
 - See controls for development-time protection

+## **#MODELENSEMBLE**
-- **#MODELENSEMBLE** (development-time datascience).
+(development-time datascience).
 Model ensemble: include the model as part of an ensemble, where each model is trained in a separately protected environment.
 If one model's output deviates from the others, it can be ignored, as this indicates possible manipulation.

 Links to standards:
   - Not covered yet in ISO/IEC standards

-References:
+## References

 - [Summary of 15 backdoor papers at CVPR '23](https://zahalka.net/ai_security_blog/2023/09/backdoor-attacks-defense-cvpr-23-how-to-build-and-burn-trojan-horses/)